 Many people are shocked to find out that prior to becoming a Pilates instructor, I had major back issues.

-In fact, Pilates helped to totally fix my back pain!
-While this isn’t always the answer for everyone, many of my clients, and even friends, have found relief using the below basic Pilates exercises that focus on stabilizing the core to provide relief to the back.
+In fact, Pilates helped to fix my back pain!
+While this isn’t always the answer for everyone, many of my clients, and even friends, have found relief using a few basic Pilates exercises that focus on stabilizing the core to provide relief to the back.

 Pilates combines core exercises with posture enhancing cues so that it’s a win-win for both the lower back and upper back in terms of pain relief.